-The fact that, as you point out in your confirmatory application, you had access to the documents concerned in your capacity of the member of management, may not warrant their public disclosure under Regulation (EC) No 1049/2001.
+The fact that, as you point out in your confirmatory application in case GESTDEM 2019/287, you had access to the documents concerned in your capacity of the member of management, may not warrant their public disclosure under Regulation (EC)

+No 1049/2001.
 Indeed, as mentioned in point 2 of this decision, documents disclosed under that regulation become, legally speaking, public documents.
-Consequently, they would not be disclosed only to you, but also to anyone who would ask for such access, thus undermining the abovementioned confidentiality of the enquiry.
+Consequently, they would not be disclosed only to you, but also to anyone who would ask for such access, thus undermining the above-mentioned confidentiality of the enquiry.